Meet Our Herd

 Pippi

-Pippi started life as a racehorse, but she wasn’t interested in racing and was sold to a western pleasure trainer.
-Unfortunately, this trainer used some cruel training methods with her, which made Pippi very nervous about being ridden and wearing a bridle.
-Despite all that, Pippi remains an incredibly sweet horse who tries so hard for people.
-She gets very tuned into her person, but this often means that if her EAP partner is nervous or unfocused, so is she!
-Pippi reflects how her human is feeling, so she teaches our girls how to identify their own emotions and how to start controlling them.
+Pippi started life as a racehorse.
+Once she showed her trainers she wasn’t interested in racing, she was sold to a Western Pleasure Trainer.
+Unfortunately, this trainer used some cruel training methods with her, which involved tying her head down while using spurs to make Pippi move forward.
+Understandably, Pippi is now very nervous about being ridden and about wearing a bridle.
+But even after going through all that, Pippi remains an incredibly sweet horse who tries so hard for people.

 Ripley